Chinese opera costume: Beijing opera

-Beijing opera was created in 1790 during the reign of Emperor Qianlong in the Qing dynasty; however, the origins of its costumes can be traced back to the 14th century.
+Beijing opera was created in 1790 during the reign of the Qianlong Emperor in the Qing dynasty; however, the origins of its costumes can be traced back to the 14th century.
 The costumes were set in the Qing dynasty but its style mainly followed the Ming dynasty's hanfu-style clothing.
 They also absorbed some characteristics of the clothing style worn in the Song, Yuan, and Qing dynasties.
 Based on various forms of historical clothing, modifications were made to meet the needs of the play (including the singing and dancing movements of the actors).

 Beijing opera costumes tend to be decorated with embroidery and exaggerated decorative patterns; the colours also tend to be bright.
 These costumes are crucial for the audience to understand the play.
-These costumes follows a social hierarchy (which includes nobles, the humble born, civilians, military, official or private citizens); they also feature special ornamental patterns and decorations which are crucial in differentiating social class of the characters.
+These costumes follow a social hierarchy (which includes nobles, the humbly born, civilians, military, official or private citizens); they also feature special ornamental patterns and decorations which are crucial in differentiating social class of the characters.
 The costumes also allow the audience to distinguish a character's sex.
 They also use subtle differences to distinguish between loyal and wicked characters.
-Since the costumes used is the same regardless of seasons, weather is described in every scene of the play and is indicated by the actors' movements rather than on his clothing.
+Since the costumes used is the same regardless of seasons, the weather is described in every scene of the play and is indicated by the actors' movements rather than on his clothing.

-There are 20 major types of costumes, which include: Mang, an informal robe which is generally used for the emperor, nobles, civil and military officials, etc.; pi; kao (an armor, which is used for soldiers), xuezi.
+There are 20 major types of costumes, which include: Mang, an informal robe that is generally used for the emperor, nobles, civil and military officials, etc.; pi; kao (an armor, which is used for soldiers), xuezi.
 Some costumes were also designed by Mei Lanfang, which include guzhuang and the yuntai zhuang (cloud terrace costume).

 Cantonese opera

-Most Cantonese opera costumes are derived from the clothing style of the Ming dynasty, with the exception of some which are based on the clothing of the Qing dynasty.
-When depicting plays which are set in all other dynasties except the Qing dynasty, Ming-style costumes are used.
+Most Cantonese opera costumes are derived from the clothing style of the Ming dynasty, except for some which are based on the clothing of the Qing dynasty.
+When depicting plays that are set in all other dynasties except the Qing dynasty, Ming-style costumes are used.
 The Qing-style costumes are only used when the plays are set in the Qing dynasty.

 The standards which are used to indicate particular roles or characters through the wearing of costumes are not as strict as those in Beijing opera.
-The costumes are typically specific to a general role and to a character type, but they are rarely use to represent a specific character.
+The costumes are typically specific to a general role and a character type, but they are rarely used to represent a specific character.
 The clothing can be divided into civil and military where the sleeves indicate if the character is civil or military.
 Colours are also used to indicate the role and character type.

 Cantonese opera costumes include the fan gongzhuang, haiqing,.
-Water sleeves were rarely used prior to the World War II.
+Water sleeves were rarely used before World War II.

 Huangmei opera

-Huangmei opera costumes typically used ancient-style garments as most plays are based on Chinese folk tales.
+Huangmei opera costumes typically use ancient-style garments as most plays are based on Chinese folk tales.